-Please note that patients who have had a pharmacist consultation at another state dispensary will still be required to have a consultation with one of our pharmacists.
-We’re not trying to make your life difficult with this one.
-We do place a high priority on our patient care and our expert pharmacists want to make sure you’re properly set up to be a Solevo patient.
+Please also note that patients who have had a pharmacist consultation at another state dispensary will still be required to have a consultation with one of our pharmacists at Solevo.
+The reasoning for this is because we place a high priority on our patient care, and our expert pharmacists want to make sure you’re properly set up to be a Solevo patient specifically.

 After your first visit with a pharmacist, you are not required to see a pharmacist during subsequent visits.
 You can simply walk-in during normal business hours and wait for your turn to be escorted to the dispensing area.
 Although, if you wish to meet with one of our pharmacists after your first visit to discuss your treatment, you may schedule another appointment.

 At this time our online system doesn’t support this.
 We’d appreciate it if you could email us at [email protected] to let us know, so we can free up your spot for another patient who might be looking.

 The only people who can make a purchase at a Solevo Wellness dispensary are PA residents who are medical marijuana patients or caregivers.

 Patients and caregivers must carry a valid PA Medical Marijuana card that has been issued by the state.
 We use this card to sync all purchases with the state required inventory and purchase control system.

 In addition to the valid PA Medical Marijuana card, one additional form of identification is required in order to be in compliance with state regulations.

 Here are the valid documents (stated by the DMV of PA) that can be used to proof residency for items 4 or 5 in the list above.

 We understand that this is a critical question for patients planning a visit.
 First time patients who are planning to see us should know that there are multiple steps to their visit.
 Patients will need to fill out our patient intake forms before they can meet with a pharmacist for the first time.
 Those forms are available at our office or they can be completed in advance by printing the 3 linked forms on this page: https://www.solevowellness.com/appointments/